 I’m gonna be honest here though, the combat in DFO is astounding.
 Truly astounding.
 The special effects and sheer.. havoc and destruction I can wreak is just.. so satisfying.

 The game might not be nearly as populated over here but the servers are still absolutely packed with players.

 Guild Wars 2

-Guild Wars 2 is free to play, technically, but requires the purchase of each expansion to actively participate in end-game content.
-So, it is, once again, technically, one of the few buy-to-play MMORPGs capable of maintaining its.. unique business model.
+Guild Wars 2 is free to play, technically, but requires the purchase of each expansion to actively participate in end-game content or unlock the features that accompany them.

 Guild Wars 2 makes use of a level-scaling system, scaling players to the maximum level-range of the zone you’re currently in.
 This makes it possible for max level and max geared players to return to lower leveled areas to help with world objectives and quests.